4 Minute Read

 Step 1: Know the Tax Filing Deadline

-While the traditional due date to file taxes is April 15, the 2018 due date is April 17.(1) Income and investment interest forms should be mailed to you by January 31.
-So, keep an eye on the calendar.
+Mark your calendars: Your 2018 tax return is due Monday, April 15, 2019.(1) Income and investment interest forms should be mailed to you by January 31.
+So keep an eye out for those documents.
 If you haven’t received your tax statements by the first or second week of February, call the necessary people to be sure you receive your paperwork in plenty of time to get your taxes done.

 Step 2: Gather Your Tax Documents